shubhambharambe/python_hotel_booking/README.md

 9)Anyone can register as a user to book hotels.
 10)Users should be able to change their password by providing their old password.
 11)Users should be able to use the "Forgot Password" functionality to receive a reset password link via email.
+12) user  and admi should get booking notifications mail on mail id
 ======================================>Add readme<===================================================

 ===============================>add instructions of to start application<============================